Frances Fisher

-Frances Louise Fisher (born May 11, 1952) is an American actress.
+Frances Louise Fisher (born May 11, 1952) is an English American actress.
 She began her career in theater and later starred as Detective Deborah Saxon in the ABC daytime soap opera The Edge of Night (1976–1981).
 In film, she is known for her roles in Unforgiven (1992), Titanic (1997), True Crime (1999), House of Sand and Fog (2003), Laws of Attraction (2004), The Kingdom (2007), In the Valley of Elah (2007), Jolene (2008), The Lincoln Lawyer (2011), and The Host (2013).
 From 2014 to 2015, Fisher starred in the ABC drama series Resurrection.
-In 2019, she starred in the HBO television series Watchmen, a sequel to the graphic novel of the same title.
+In 2019, she appeared in the HBO television series Watchmen, a sequel to the graphic novel of the same title.

 Early life and education

 Fisher was born on May 11, 1952, in Milford on Sea, England, the daughter of American parents Olga Rosine (née Moen), a housewife, and William Irving "Bill" Fisher, Sr, an oil refinery construction superintendent.
 Her father was of Russian-Jewish and Hungarian-Jewish descent, whereas her mother was of Norwegian ancestry.
 Before she reached the age of 15, she had moved nine times and travelled because of her father's job, going to places including Italy, Turkey, Colombia, France, Canada, and Brazil.

 When she was 15, her mother died and she took on the responsibility of raising her younger brother.
 She completed her high school at Lutcher Stark High School in Orange, Texas, where she performed in theater productions, and later worked as a secretary.